History has always been held in high regard at Creswell Junior School.

-We believe that a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupils’ curiosity to know more about the past.
-Our teaching will equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop a sense of perspective and judgement.
+We aim to offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+The teaching of history should inspire pupils’ curiosity to know more about the past.